Canada designates the Proud Boys as a terrorist entity

 TORONTO (AP) — The Canadian government designated the Proud Boys group as a terrorist entity on Wednesday, noting they played a pivotal role in the insurrection at the U.S. Capitol on Jan.
 6.

-The Proud Boys have faced increased scrutiny after seizing on the former Trump administration’s policies and was a major agitator during earlier protests and the Capitol riot on Jan.
+The Proud Boys have faced increased scrutiny after seizing on the former Trump administration’s policies and the group was a major agitator during earlier protests and the Capitol riot on Jan.
 6. The Proud Boys is a far-right, male chauvinist extremist group known for engaging in violent clashes at political rallies.
 Canada is the first country to designate them as a terrorist entity.

 During a September presidential debate, Donald Trump had urged the Proud Boys to “stand back and stand by” when asked to condemn them by a moderator.